 Mishandling equipment can be detrimental when working with trees.

 The risk of injury when you take on the timber yourself is increased tenfold when you don’t know the right equipment to use or the proper way to use it.
-Tree maintenance requires the use of some dangerous tools—chainsaws, cranes, and woodchippers to name a few.
+Tree maintenance requires the use of some dangerous tools as chainsaws, and wood-chippers to name a couple.
 In an untrained hand, these instruments can have devastating effects.

 Be smart about tree removal!